 T.I.M.E.
 Double Degree with CTU Prague

 T.I.M.E.
 Double Master's Program: Within the agreement between the Faculty of Civil Engineering and the CTU Prague in the Czech Republic, a limited number of students have the opportunity to take part in the T.I.M.E. double master's program.
 The goal of the T.I.M.E.
 (Top International Managers in Engineering) program is to train highly qualified students for the European job market.

 Main Features of the T.I.M.E.
 Program: Highly qualified students in the master's degree program civil engineering with the specialization constructive engineering transfer after their second semester to the partner university in Prague.
 There they complete the first two semesters of the English master's degree program building structures.
 In conclusion, students are required to write a master's thesis for each partner university as well as the CTU Prague via the T.I.M.E. program once they have successfully completed their degree program at both universities.
 Although the time to complete the master's degree program is at least two semesters longer, students will achieve two master's degree programs at two renowned European universities that qualify them for an international career.
 The International Exchange Office of the Faculty of Civil Engineering advises students about everything concerning the program including the recognition of courses from the CTU Prague at the RWTH Aachen University.

-Only Students fo the Faculty of Civil Engineering of the RWTH Aachen that fulfill the following requirements are eligible to apply:
+Only Students of the Faculty of Civil Engineering of the RWTH Aachen that fulfill the following requirements are eligible to apply:

-- At the time of application, ever 15th of February, students must be enrolled in the 5th or 6th semester of the bachelor's degree program civil engineering or in the 1st semester of the master's degree program civil engineering, constructive engineering specialization
+- At the time of application, every 31st of January, students must be enrolled in the 5th or 6th semester of the bachelor's degree program civil engineering or in the 1st semester of the master's degree program civil engineering, constructive engineering specialization

-- Students should have at least good grades, only grades which are official at the time of the application will be considered
+- Students should have at least good grades, only grades that are official at the time of the application will be considered

 - Acceptable English skills (at least B2)